azuka31/Tsel-AAGM/README.md

 # Installation Guide
 Will be uploaded to pypi soon,
-For temporary usaga, download the matching.py, put on your project directory and import it like the code
+For temporary usaga, download the matching.py from **tsel_aagm** directory, put on your project directory and import it like the code
 ```python
 from matching import PropensityScoreMatch
 ```